Improvements and Generalizations of Stochastic Knapsack and Multi-Armed Bandit Approximation Algorithms: Full Version: Proof of Theorem .

-Of course, we are constrained by a budget of $B$ time steps, but it will simplify the analysis to assume our algorithm finishes all the arms and collects reward only for plays up to time $B$.
-Under this assumption, the statuses an arm goes through is independent of the outcomes on all other arms; the inter-dependence only affects the order in which the statuses of the arms are played (and thus affects which nodes obtain reward).
+Lemma~\ref{flowdec} is the replacement for \emph{convex decomposition} from \cite{GKMR11}, and its proof is deferred to Appendix~C. Having defined the $q$'s, the overall algorithm can now be described in two steps: \begin{enumerate} \item While there exists an arm with priority not $\infty$, play an arm with the lowest priority (breaking ties arbitrarily) until it arrives at a status $(u,a,t)$ such that $t\ge 2\cdot\depth(u)$ ($t=\infty$ would suffice). \item Repeat until all arms have priority $\infty$. \end{enumerate} Of course, we are constrained by a budget of $B$ time steps, but it will simplify the analysis to assume our algorithm finishes all the arms and collects reward only for plays up to time $B$.
+Under this assumption, the statuses an arm goes through is independent of the outcomes on all other arms; the inter-dependence only affects the order in which arms are played (and thus which nodes obtain reward).

-Also, note that this is only a valid algorithm because Theorem~\ref{mainresult2} assumes there are no bridge nodes.
-If there were bridge nodes, then we may not be allowed to always play the lowest priority arm, being forced to play the arm on a bridge node.
+Also, note that this is only a valid algorithm because Theorem~\ref{mainresult2} assumes all processing times are $1$, so there are no bridge nodes.
+If there were bridge nodes, then we may not be allowed to switch to an arm with lowest priority index, being forced to play the arm on a bridge node.